Table of Contents

 var adapter = new ChatClientAgentAdapter(chatClient, "MyAgent");

-Test cases describe what to test and how to evaluate the results:
+Evaluation cases describe what to evaluate and how to judge the results:

 using AgentEval.Models;